venkatsarath30/gcp_spanner/Module 3: Setting Up Cloud Spanner Instance.md

    ```bash
    gcloud spanner instance-configs list
    ```
-   Example output will show configurations like `regional-us-central1`, `regional-europe-west1`, etc.[1]
+   Example output will show configurations like `regional-us-central1`, `regional-europe-west1`, etc.

 2. **Run the instance creation command**
    Use the following syntax: